LUNchme—A networking app

 Lack of Transparency

-No clear explanation of what happens after deleting account.
+No clear explanation of what happens after deleting.

 Impulsive Decisions